aditya-bijapurkar/Nodejs-email-autoreply/README.md

   9. Make a .env file
   10. assign a port number where this application will run, (ex: PORT=8000)
   11. application is now ready to run

+Steps 2:
+  1. Run the following commands in the terminal of the project
+  2. 'npm install'
+  3. 'npm start'